twobulls/github_actions/README.md

 ```

 ### GitHub Actions Code
 Next we’ll take a look at the GitHub Actions Workflow and Action definitions.
 Here we’ve defined a Workflow that is triggered on every `push` event and resolves the “Deploy Hello World” Action.
-The “Deploy Hello World Action” `uses` an external Action, maintained by the Serverless GitHub organization.
+The “Deploy Hello World” Action `uses` an external Action, maintained by the Serverless GitHub organization.
 To refer to this external Action we use the organization name, the repo name, and the commit-ish that we’d like pin the version to.
-The “Deploy Hello World” Action also `needs` the “Build Hello World” and “Lint Hello World” Actions, but these are defined in our repository and thus can be referenced using the relative path syntax.
+Additonally, we explicitly grant this Action access to the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` secrets that we created earlier.
+The `args` attribute is the argument that we pass to the Action -- since this Action is wrapping the Serverless Framework we want to pass the `deploy` argument, but any Serverless command can be run here.
+The “Deploy Hello World” Action `needs` the “Build Hello World” and “Lint Hello World” Actions, but these are defined in our repository and thus can be referenced using the relative path syntax.
 These will complete _before_ the “Deploy Hello World Action”.

 ```
 workflow "New workflow" {